Welcome to 10 years of Oly Old Time!

-OLY ARTS provides a complete guide to The Oly Old Time Festival‘s ninth-annual event.
-In 2017, The Oly Old Time Festival takes place in three locations throughout Olympia, and plans to welcome nearly 1,000 attendees.
+OLY ARTS provides a complete guide to The Oly Old Time Festival‘s tenth-annual event!
+In 2018, The Oly Old Time Festival takes place in three locations throughout Olympia, and plans to welcome nearly 1,000 attendees.
+This year, the Oly Old Time Festival runs Feb.
+15-18 with venues at South Sound Grange and in two locations in downtown Olympia — First Christian Church and Arbutus Folk School.
 Get all the details here, including:

 - Event schedule

 READ OLY ARTS Guide to Oly Old Time Festival 2018

 A short history, as told to OLY ARTS by The Oly Old Time Festival founders

 In 2008, a group of people who enjoyed old-time music—music played with fiddle, banjo and other traditional stringband instruments—began jamming in Olympia homes.
 At one of the monthly jams, the idea for a local, winter festival was born.
 The first festival was largely organized by Carolyn Arnold, Billie Burlock, Ardas Hassler, Laura Hurson, Mischa Moren, Callie Jan Mills, Erik Neatherlin, T-Claw and Emily Teachout.
 The early team also had input from Vince Brown, John Flory, Anthea Lawrence and Ray Leach.

 The originators of The Oly Old Time Festival knew many great musicians and square-dance callers.
 A limited schedule of eight workshops took place at The Evergreen State College.
 Dancers packed the floor into the wee hours, and there was jamming in every corner.
 The jamming went on literally all night long.
 The founders knew they’d created something special and would want to make it an annual event.